yellowsnow/GroovyUtils/xls/README.txt

 1- Introduction

-These are example of Groovy Utils for everyday use :
-	SimpleXlsBuilder.groovy : a groovy builder for xls spreadsheets based on POI project (http://poi.apache.org)
+SimpleXlsBuilder.groovy is a groovy builder for xls spreadsheets based on POI project (http://poi.apache.org)

 2- Usage

+2.1 System requirements

+Groovy 1.6.4+ (and Java of course!)

-2.1 Running the sample with Groovy / Grape environment
+2.2 Running the sample with Groovy / Grape environment

-	grooy POIDemo.groovy
+	grooy Demo.groovy

-2.2 CLASSPATH for non Grape use
+2.3 CLASSPATH for non Grape use

 Please run the following command to get classpath dependencies : (check Groovy Grape usage for more options here : http://groovy.codehaus.org/Grape)